 Reset passwordorCreate account

 Search for Products, Case Studies or keywords and hit enter to search

 OpenText is a leading provider of digital information management products and services.
-Their core values encompass innovation and being a great place to work.
+Their core values encompass innovation and employee satisfaction.
 Their London location is a hub for business services and sales teams, as well as visiting executives.
-A clever use of our glass office partitions facilitated their goal.
+A clever use of our glass office partitions facilitated their path.

 An award-winning company, OpenText had also recently made several acquisitions, creating their brief to HOK to merge and modernise three existing offices into a unified 30,000 sq ft space.

 HOK’s design concept emerged from a thoughtful consideration of the client’s brief and core values.
 The essence was to deliver a bold new space in which OpenText’s professionals from multiple functions and legacy companies could intersect, collide and collaborate.
 Encouraging unscheduled connections was key.
 The way in which our glass office partitions were utilised enabled the client to deliver this collaborative space.

 The new interior, over both floors, enables movement to naturally flow past project feature areas, while also ensuring an engaging sight-line from any static point.
 The open plan work-space areas are linked and intersected by formal meeting spaces, semi-private and open collaboration spaces, allowing both planned and serendipitous connections.
 The nature of work today is about knowledge sharing & human interactions.

 Nexus and human collision formed the concept for the design, this was played out on vertical and horizontal planes – the eye is always drawn to something new.
 Riffing on the tech heritage of OpenText,